SvenHarenburg/TrayKit/README.md

 ## CREATING PLUGINS

 To create a plugin you need to create a new library and implement the interfaces provided by the TrayKit.Base library.
-To get access to the library you can either download the repository or add the Nuget-package "TrayKit.Base" to the project(NOT YET ON NUGET, WILL ADD SOON).
+To get access to the library you can either download the repository or add the Nuget-package "TrayKit.Base" to the project.
 I will explain the creation process with the SamplePlugin provided in the TrayKit-solution.

 **Step 1:**
 Create the plugin-class by implementing "ITrayKitPlugin" and marking the class itself with the "Export"-attribute provided by the MEF-framework: